 Language Arts - Children work with letter recognition, letter sounds, and symbols to begin the reading process.
 Students are given opportunities to experiment with print, phonics, name recognition, and other alphabet-related activities.
 Daily lessons include a variety of books and stories from many genres.
 Non-fiction books are used in the classrooms to enhance themes and learning experiences.

 Mathematics - The math curriculum includes number sense, patterns, measurement, geometry, predictions, and data collection.
 Students practice number recognition and counting during daily calendar time.
 Math manipulatives and games are used to foster number sense development.
 Shape pieces, geoboards, and art materials are used to learn more about geometry and patterning.
-Child-generated charts, graphing games, and class prediction activities are also worked into deadly lessons.
+Child-generated charts, graphing games, and class prediction activities are also worked into daily lessons.

 Science - Trinity Preschool students investigate the world through life science, physical science, earth science, and space activities.
 The science curriculum encourages curiosity as children focus on a variety of topics including plants, animals, insects, dinosaurs, space, and weather.
 Experiments are conducted, data is collected and discussed, and children are encouraged to communicate, collaborate and share ideas.